oestradiol/bsky-post-notifs-bot/README.md

 ### 5. Running and Building

-First, ensure you're using the latest version of Rust (1.81).
+First, ensure you're using the correct version of Rust (1.81).
 Then, to run **Watcher**, follow the instructions below for different environments and setups.

 #### 5.1 Makefile